Paulsgrove: History

 Paulsgrove existed as a small hamlet on the old Portsmouth to Southampton road for many years.
 During the early twentieth century Paulsgrove Racecourse was built north of the village on the slopes of Portsdown Hill and a railway halt built to cater for raceday traffic.
 The area was incorporated into the city of Portsmouth in 1920.

 Towards the end of World War II it became clear that to the City Council that a massive programme of house building was needed to replace those homes destroyed by bombing.
 As part of this programme, land in Paulsgrove was purchased and building began in 1945.
 The initial housing was prefabricated but later houses were built more conventionally.

 In August 2000, Paulsgrove made the national and international news as mobs of local residents attacked residences of suspected and convicted child sex offenders and other sex offenders.
 These disturbances came shortly after the News of the World put pressure on the government to give parents the right to know if their children are living close to a convicted sex offender, in response to the murder of Sarah Payne.

 Paulsgrove Lake, a navigable water channel to the south of Paulsgrove in Portsmouth Harbour was named after Paulsgrove.
 However, an eastern section of Paulsgrove Lake was reclaimed during the 1970s and later developed into the Port Solent residential estate and marina basin, which opened on 29 July 1988.

 The population of the Paulsgrove Ward at the 2011 Census was 14,010.

 Roads

-Southampton Road was built in 1958, replacing Medina Road as the main route between Portsmouth and Fareham.
+A new section of Southampton Road between the railway bridge and a new roundabout on the A3 trunk road in Cosham; was built in 1958, replacing the older narrower section (later renamed Medina Road) as part of the main route between Portsmouth and Fareham.

 A strip of open land was left throughout the estate during its construction in the 1950s to make way for the subsequent M27 motorway.